LawShelf Educational Media | Evaluated Learning Experience

 Commercial Payments (COM-201)

-The Commercial Payments course is a comprehensive course on Uniform Commercial Code (UCC) Banking Law.
+Version 1: The Commercial Payments course is a comprehensive course on Uniform Commercial Code (UCC) Banking Law.
 It focuses on the laws under the UCC’s Articles 3, 4, and 5 that affect commercial paper, negotiable instruments, and other payment systems.
+Version 2: Same as version 1 with expanded academic readings and assessments including case studies.

-In the lower division baccalaureate / associate degree category, 2 semester hours in Business Transactions, Secured Transactions, or Banking Laws (6/21).
+Version 1: In the lower division baccalaureate / associate degree category, 2 semester hours in Business Transactions, Secured Transactions, or Banking Laws (6/21).
+Version 2: In the lower division baccalaureate / associate degree category, 3 semester hours in Business Transactions, Secured Transactions, or Banking Laws (11/21 administrative review).